jinlow/pi-sound-machine/README.md

 # Sound Machine
-A small utility, to help convert a rasberry pi, into a sound machine...
+A small utility, to help convert a rasberry pi, into a sound machine.

+_Helping me get sleep, by helping my children stay asleep._

 ### Troubleshooting
 Some common issues, and fixes I found, setting up the dev environment.